10th Mountain Division Hosts Summit Strike 2024

-Soldiers assigned to Chaos Battery, 3-27 Field Artillery Regiment (HIMARS), 18th Field Artillery Brigade, XVIII Airborne Corps, fire rockets from two high mobility artillery rocket systems during exercise Summit Strike on Fort Drum, New York, Nov.
+Capt.
+Maddie Crimmins, commander of Chaos Battery, 3-27 Field Artillery Regiment (HIMARS), 18th Field Artillery Regiment, XVIII Airborne Corps, speaks about her Battery’s involvement during exercise Summit Strike on Fort Drum, New York, Nov.
 19, 2024.
 Summit Strike is an annual exercise to validate the 10th Mountain Division’s ability to seamlessly integrate fires, ISR and multi-domain operational assets to synchronize the ability to find and kill the enemy, showcasing Fort Drum as the premier training and force development hub in the Northeast.
 (U.S. Army Video by Sgt.
 Jaidon Novinska)

 |Date Taken: